This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

 You have to check them out while you’re in the Northern Territory, and you’ll probably leave wondering how they were created by erosion and not human intervention!

 Uluru, also known as Ayers Rock, is one of the most incredible sights you’ll see in the whole of Australia.
 It’s an icon of the country and has to be visited while you’re there.

 I was blown away when I was able to visit Uluru.
-It looks exactly like it does in photos, so much so, that it’s almost as if it’s a giant cardboard cut-out.
+It looks exactly like it does in photos, so much so that it’s almost like a giant cardboard cut-out.
 It’s hard to describe how incredible it is until you see it in person.

 It’s worth getting up early to see it as the sun rises and sets.
-The reason is that Uluru changes colour throughout the day, with it being red at dawn and dusk and orange during the remainder of the day.
+The reason is that Uluru changes colour throughout the day, its red at dawn and dusk and orange during the remainder of the day.

 The reason for this is that you can walk through Kata Tjuta and appreciate just how big and grand the structure is.

 Kata Tjuta is higher than Uluru, which is incredible considering the size of Uluru.
 When you get there, you have two choices about the track you can take, as not all of Kata Tjuta is open to public access.

 You can take the Valley of the Winds path, which takes about 3 to 4 hours or the Walpa Gorge walk, which is about two hours.
 Both take you through the domes and allow you to see how amazing this natural rock formation is.

 It’s hard to put into just how spectacular Kata Tjuta is.
 If you’re on a road trip from Adelaide to Darwin, you have to stop.
 You won’t regret it!